-Physical Protection (cont. from page 54) zones and protect areas that contain IT and OT systems.
+Physical Protection Physical Protection (cont. from page 55) Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Physical security policies in place for individual devices.
+Security perimeters (barriers such as walls, card-controlled entry gates or manned reception desks) correspond to established trust zones and protect areas that contain IT and OT systems.
 Access rules enforce perimeters to limit human access to critical IT and OT systems.
 Group policies are in place to manage collections of physical assets.
+Existing IT access management and monitoring infrastructure is extended to manage access to OT and other physical assets.
 For physically isolated components, use of removable media and devices is appropriately restricted, preferably with physical locking of the relevant connectors and interfaces.
+Physical barriers, where applicable, prevent unauthorized physical access and environmental contamination.
 Physical protection requirements are periodically reviewed and updated at different stages of the assets' lifetimes.
 The monitoring and alarm systems, where applicable, establish the required level of resistance to physical break-ins.
 Assurance measures ensure that there are no gaps in the perimeter or areas where a break-in could easily occur.